nvs/gem-leaderboards/README.md

 ### Zoom

 Starting in Gem TD+ 1.5.3, the camera zoom used when viewing a replay defaults to `2500`.
-In older versions this was not the case, and the camera would change due to the use of the `-zoom` command.
+In older versions, this was not the case, and the camera would change due to the use of the `-zoom` command.
 If the camera in one of these older versions seems to be stuck, or you would prefer to return the camera to the default Warcraft III zoom of `1650`, press `Insert` or `Delete` briefly.

 ### Map Location

 The location of the map used when playing the game is recorded into the replay.
 For most players, this will a file be the following folder:
 `Maps/Download`.
 However, it could differ.
-In such situations it may be necessary to place a copy of the map into another location to view a replay.
+In such situationsm, it may be necessary to place a copy of the map into another location to view a replay.

 ## Pre 1.5